 carry out your own qualitative fieldwork

 You are naturally curious about people, society and cultures and a future PhD education might be a possibility.
 Therefore, you would enjoy coming in close contact with current research even if it means extra work outside your Master's studies.
+However, working directly after your graduation is also something you may consider.

 The programme leads to a Master of Arts (120 credits) with Cultural Anthropology as the main field of study.
 It is also possible to graduate after one academic year with a Master of Arts (60 credits).